MSDEVMTL/GlobalAzureBootcamp2018/Step 8 - Azure Monitor/README.md

 ### Alerts
-You will also notice that we have alerts here.

-This is an important part of monitoring.
-As it allows you to get notified and take action against a specific event.
+Alert allows you to get notified and take action against a specific event.

 You can set alerts on your metrics to keep check on the health and performance of your resources.

 ![New Alert experience](Media/NewAlertMenu.PNG)

 Alerts experience in Azure has a fresh look and updated functionality.
 This new experience is available from the Alerts tab under Azure Monitor.
 The following are some of the advantages of using the new Alerts experience compared to Alerts (Classic) experience:

 * Separation of Fired alerts and Alert Rules - In the new Alerts experience, Alert Rules (the definition of condition that triggers an alert), and Fired Alerts (an instance of the alert rule firing) are differentiated, so the operational and configuration views are separated.